Create & Manage Fire/Safety Inspections

 1. Sign in to your site

-7. Use the Scheduling Tool to select an available inspector, date, and time for the inspection An example image of the scheduling tool calendar.
+7. Use the Scheduling Tool to select an available inspector, date, and time for the inspection Schedule for inspectors on January 7, 2026, with highlighted permit review application.

-8. The record will populate with the selected information An example image of the populated record.
+8. The record will populate with the selected information An inspection schedule with dates, inspectors, and time slots for appointments is listed clearly.

-9. If the inspection relates to an occupant at a specific location, ensure the Occupant Information is completed The Name, Address, Email, and Phone fields under the Occupant Information header.
+9. If the inspection relates to an occupant at a specific location, ensure the Occupant Information is completed A form for entering occupant information, including name, address, and contact details.

-10. Click Save Inspection to save and schedule the inspection The button labeled Save Inspection.
+10. Click Save Inspection to save and schedule the inspection Buttons for saving or canceling an inspection process are displayed on the screen.
+The save inspection button is highlighted.

 11. Complete the steps below to continue processing the inspection record